dziabak/product-feedback-app/README.md

 - **Responsive design**: The app offers optimal layout depending on the device's screen size.
 - **Hover states and animations**: Interactive elements have hover states and animations which provides better user experience.

-## Run instructions
+## Instructions

-This project is build and hosted with Netlify.
+This project is built and hosted with Netlify.
 You can access live version using the link down below.

 - Live App URL: [Feedback Nexus on Netlify](https://feedback-nexus.netlify.app/)